 Sowing microgreen seeds at a consistent density will make it easier for you to care for them as they sprout and grow.

-To sow seeds at a consistent density, that is, each tray has the same number of seeds and thus plants when they sprout is to know how many seeds are in a given mass unit of weight.
+To sow seeds at a consistent density, each tray has the same number of seeds, and thus plants, when they sprout is to know how many seeds are in a given mass unit of weight.

 The internet is a fantastic thing.

-So are the professional growers and commercial seed companies who have already calculated and posted how many seeds are in a unit mass of weight.
-Whether it be the number of seeds in a pound, 1/4 pound, ounce, or in grams.
+So are the professional growers and commercial seed companies who have already calculated and posted how many seeds are in a unit of weight, whether it be the number of seeds in a pound, 1/4 pound, ounce, or grams.

-However, I've combined data from several growers, calculated an average, and will present you those averages in a handy pdf download.
+However, I’ve combined data from several growers, calculated an average, and will present those averages in a handy pdf download.